-The Třeboň Region and its unspoilt countryside
+The Třeboň Region

 The Třeboň Region is a magical place, and one of the most picturesque in the entire Czech Republic.
 Here you’ll uncover lots of idyllic countryside, which man has been painstakingly transforming since the 14th century.
 The result of these efforts is over 6,000 lakes, many small islands, mysterious wetlands, marshes and peat bogs, providing a habitat to countless rare species of flora and fauna.
 The entire region is packed with medieval fortresses and Renaissance towns, creating a special landscape, now one of UNESCO’s biosphere reserves.